wallabag/wallabag/en/user/errors_during_fetching.md

 Then you can submit a pull request to [<https://github.com/fivefilters/ftr-site-config>](https://github.com/fivefilters/ftr-site-config) which is the global repo for siteconfig files.
+If you can't wait for update from fivefilters - you can place your config file into directory `wallabag/vendor/j0k3r/graby-site-config`.

 ## How can I try to re-fetch this article?